 Welcome to the Bunnings Workshop community @Avina.
 We're really pleased to have you join us at this exciting time for you.
 Congratulations on the new house.
 We're sure that our members will be able to provide plenty of helpful information, advice and inspiration for all your projects around the house and garden.

-Let me tag some helpful members for you who might like to kick off this discussion about ways in which you might rectify the termite risks identified in your building report: @Adam_W, @bruce93, @rattle, @JDE.
+Let me tag some helpful members for you who might like to kick off this discussion about ways in which you might rectify the termite risks identified in your building report: @Adam_W, @bruce93, @Aussie-Garden, @JDE.

 Please let me know if you ever need a hand getting the most from the site, or have any feedback about how we can make Workshop even more useful to you.